Reloaded-Project/Reloaded.Memory.Buffers/Docs/Getting-Started.md

 The following is a small, quick, non-exhaustive resource to help you get started with the *Reloaded.Memory.Buffers* library - providing an introduction to writing code using the library.
 This serves as a guide to help you get going, covering the basics and essentials.

-## Adding Reloaded.Memory to your project.
+## Adding Reloaded.Memory.Buffers to your project.
 1. Open/Create project in Visual Studio.
 2. Right-click your project within the `Solution Explorer` and select `Manage NuGet Packages`.
-3. Search for `Reloaded.Hooks`.
+3. Search for `Reloaded.Memory.Buffers`.
 4. Install the package.

 ## Prologue